 The younger generations see the potential of becoming an entrepreneur more than those aged over 40.
 Because being schooled on the internet has made them realize the potential audience they can grab.
 There are so many different types of people to market a product.
 And there are so many unusual careers available to people that there is no need to try and fit into a box anymore.

-So many people are skipping their degrees to begin their own companies, without any knowledge about business!
+So many people are skipping their degrees to begin their own companies as freelancers, without any knowledge about business!
 This is where people will do the real learning.
 And this is why running your own company will teach you everything you need to know about the business world…

 1. You Will Learn How to Handle Money Differently to How You Yandle Your Own